About COMM 4486 - Internships

 If your internship dates do not align with the semester, you may enroll in COMM 4486 as long as at least 50% of your internship hours are completed within the start and end dates of a given semester.
 Note that you must enroll by that semester’s drop/add deadline.

 You may also register for the COMM 4486 more than once.
 However, only three credit hours of COMM 4486 may count toward your degree requirements.
 This may be an option if your internship spans more than one semester, or if you wish to document each your internships on your transcript.

 The internship course is designed to track and assess your performance.
 While the majority of your time will be spent on the internship site, you may be required to complete additional class assignments that will help you to reflect on your internship experience.

 Your performance will be graded as Satisfactory (S) or Unsatisfactory (U) based on a combination of your Supervisor Internship Evaluation and performance on class assignments.

 To earn a Satisfactory, you will be required to achieve a minimum of 3.0/5.0 average on your Supervisor Internship Evaluation, and a minimum of 70 on class assignments.
-Click here to preview the Supervisor Internship Evaluation.
+Preview the Supervisor Internship Evaluation form here.

 Note that S & U indicates that credit has been given for completion of a degree requirement and does not count toward or against your GPA (see Undergraduate Catalog).